A Differential Perspective on Distributional Reinforcement Learning: Numerical Experiments

 For the Differential Q-learning algorithm, we tested every combination of the value function step size, \(\alpha\in\{\text{2e-5, 2e-4, 2e-3, 2e-2, 2e-1}\}\), with the average-reward step size, \(\eta\alpha\), where \(\eta\in\{\text{1e-3, 1e-2, 1e-1, 1.0, 2.0, 10.0, 100.0}\}\), for a total of 35 unique combinations.
 Each combination was run 50 times using different random seeds, and the results were averaged across the runs.
-The resulting (averaged) average-reward across all time steps is displayed in Figure \ref{fig_tuning_1}{a).
-As shown in the figure, a value function step size of 2e-3 and an average-reward \(\eta\) of 1.0 resulted in the highest average-reward across all time steps in the red-pill blue-pill task.
-These are the parameters used to generate the results displayed in Figure \ref{fig_results_2}{a).
-In Figure \ref{fig_results_2}{a), the 95\% confidence interval is over 50 runs.
+The resulting (averaged) average-reward across all time steps is displayed in Figure \ref{fig_tuning_1}a).
+As shown in the figure, a value function step size of 2e-3 and an average-reward \(\eta\) of 2.0 resulted in the highest average-reward across all time steps in the red-pill blue-pill task.
+These are the parameters used to generate the results displayed in Figure 3.
+In Figure 3, the 95\% confidence interval is over 50 runs.

-For the D2 Q-learning algorithm, we tested every combination of the value function step size, \(\alpha\in\{\text{2e-5, 2e-4, 2e-3, 2e-2, 2e-1}\}\), with the per-step reward quantile \(\eta\in\{\text{1e-3, 1e-2, 1e-1, 1.0, 2.0, 10.0, 100.0}\}\), for a total of 35 unique combinations.
+For the D2 Q-learning algorithm, we tested every combination of the number of quantiles, \(n=m \in \{\text{10, 51}\}\), with the value function step size, \(\alpha\in\{\text{2e-5, 2e-4, 2e-3, 2e-2, 2e-1}\}\), and the per-step reward quantile step size, \(\alpha_{_\theta} \doteq \eta_{_\theta}\alpha\), where \(\eta_{_\theta} \in \{\text{1e-3, 1e-2, 1e-1, 1.0, 2.0, 10.0, 100.0}\}\), for a total of 70 unique combinations.
 Each combination was run 50 times using different random seeds, and the results were averaged across the runs.
-A value function step size of 2e-2 and a reward quantile \(\eta\) of 2.0 yielded the best results and were used to generate the results displayed in Figure \ref{fig_results_2}{a).
-In Figure \ref{fig_results_2}{a), the 95\% confidence interval is over 50 runs.
-A value function step size of 2e-4 and a per-step reward quantile \(\eta\) of 2.0 were used to generate the results displayed in Figure \ref{fig_results_1a}.
+A value function step size of 2e-3, a reward quantile \(\eta_{_\theta}\) of 2.0, and the number of quantiles set to 51 yielded the best results and were used to generate the results displayed in Figure 3.
+In Figure 3, the 95\% confidence interval is over 50 runs.
+A value function step size of 2e-4, a per-step reward quantile \(\eta_{_\theta}\) of 2.0, and the number of quantiles set to 10 were used to generate the results displayed in Figure 2.\\